xonixx/makesure/README.md

   usual_name
 ```

-Note, how goal names are already escaped in output.
+Note how goal names are already escaped in output.
 This is to make it easier for you to call it directly:
 ```sh
 ./makesure $'name that contains \' single quote'
 ```